-- In the opinion of the Directors: - a) The financial statements and notes of the Association and of the consolidated entity are in accordance with the Associations Incorporation Act 1985, including: - (i) Giving a true and fair view of the Association's and consolidated entity's financial position as at 30 June 2015 and of their performance for the year ended on that date. - (ii) Complying with Accounting Standards and Constitution of the Association. - b) There are reasonable grounds to believe that the Association will be able to pay its debts as and when they become due and payable. - c) In accordance with Section 35(5) of the Associations Act 1985, the Directors hereby state that during the financial year ended 30 June 2015; - (i) a.
+- 1. In the opinion of the Directors: - a) The financial statements and notes of the Association and of the consolidated entity are in accordance with the Associations Incorporation Act 1985, including: - (i) Giving a true and fair view of the Association's and consolidated entity's financial position as at 30 June 2016 and of their performance for the year ended on that date. - (ii) Complying with Accounting Standards and Constitution of the Association. - b) There are reasonable grounds to believe that the Association will be able to pay its debts as and when they become due and payable. - c) In accordance with Section 35(5) of the Associations Act 1985, the Directors hereby state that during the financial year ended 30 June 2016; - (i) a.
 No Director of the Association - b.
 No firm of which a Director is a member; and - c.
-No body corporate in which a Director has a substantial financial interest,

-Has received or become entitled to receive a benefit as a result of a contract between the Director, firm, or body corporate and the Association except for the following;

-Ms ED Perry, Director of the Association, is a partner in EMA Legal, which provided a once off service in relation to an education seminar during the year.

-Mr RG Grigg, Director of the Association, is the Chairman of Bedford Phoenix, which has provided goods and services at commercial rates to the Association during the year.

-Mr GR Rohrsheim, Director of the Association, is a Director of Chamonix IT Consulting and Kloud Solutions, which has provided consulting services at commercial rates to the Association during the year.

-Mr PR Siebels, Director of the Association, was a partner of the firm KPMG until 31 December 2014, which is the auditor of the subsidiary RAA Insurance Holdings Limited.

-Ms KN Thomas, Director of the Association, is a partner of law firm Fisher Jeffries, which firm has provided legal services at commercial rates to the Association during the year.
+No body corporate in which a Director has a substantial financial interest, has received or become entitled to receive a benefit as a result of a contract between the Director, firm, or body corporate and the Association except for the following; - i.
+Mr RG Grigg, Director of the Association, is the Chairman of Bedford Phoenix, which has provided goods and services to the Association during the year. - ii.
+Ms Kathy Gramp, Director of the Association was a Director of Southern Cross Media Group until 21 June 2016, which provided advertising services to the Association during the year. - iii.
+Mr GR Rohrsheim, Director of the Association, is a Director of Chamonix IT Consulting and was a Director of Kloud Solutions up until February 2016, which have provided consulting services to the Association during the year.
+MR GR Rohrsheim is also a Director of Business SA which provides membership and training programs to the Association. - iv.
+Mr PR Siebels, Director of the Association, is a council member for the University of Adelaide which provides education and research services to the Association. - v.
+Ms KN Thomas, Director of the Association, is a partner of law firm Fisher Jeffries, which has provided legal services to the Association during the year.

-(ii) No Director of the Association has received directly or indirectly from the Association any payment or other benefit of a pecuniary value except for the following;

-All Directors have received Director Fees paid in conjunction with their role as Directors as set out in Note 25 of the preceding Financial Report.
+- (ii) No Director of the Association has received directly or indirectly from the Association any payment or other benefit of a pecuniary value except for the following; - i.
+All Directors have received Director Fees paid in conjunction with their role as Directors as set out in Note 25 of the preceding Financial Report. - ii.
 Some Directors of the Association are also Directors of RAA Insurance.
-This remuneration has been disclosed in Note 25 of the preceding Financial Report.

-This declaration has been made after receiving the declarations required to be made to the Directors in accordance with the Associations Incorporation Act 1985 for the financial year ended 30 June 2015.
+This remuneration has been disclosed in Note 25 of the preceding Financial Report. - 2.
+This declaration has been made after receiving the declarations required to be made to the Directors in accordance with the Associations Incorporation Act 1985 for the financial year ended 30 June 2016.